 WARNING!
-If you apply the front or rear brake hard enough, it is possible to lock the wheels.
+If ABS is disabled or inoperable and you apply the front or rear brake hard enough, it is possible to lock the wheels.
 This could cause you to lose control of the motorcycle and could lead to serious injury or death.
-Progressive use of the brakes should bring the Zero motorcycle to a complete stop without locking the wheels.
-Your Zero motorcycle is a lightweight performance product and therefore practice is strongly recommended to perfect safe emergency stops.
+Progressive use of the brakes should bring the motorcycle to a complete stop without locking the wheels.
+Your Zero Motorcycle is a light- weight performance product and therefore practice is strongly recommended to perfect safe emergency stops.